PridaLab/structure_index/README.md

 # Structure Index

 Welcome!
 This repository hosts the implementation for the Structure Index (SI), a graph-based topological metric able to quantify the amount of structure present at the distribution of a given feature over a point cloud in an arbitrary D-dimensional space.
-See the [BiorXiv preprint](https://www.biorxiv.org/content/10.1101/2022.11.23.517657v1) for specific details and follow [this notebook](https://colab.research.google.com/github/PridaLab/structure_index/blob/main/demos/structure_index_demo.ipynb) for a step by step demo.
+See the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.11.23.517657v1) for specific details and follow [this notebook](https://colab.research.google.com/github/PridaLab/structure_index/blob/main/demos/structure_index_demo.ipynb) for a step by step demo.

 ## The method